REFORM SCOTLAND CALLS FOR A BOLD ‘STRATEGY FOR THE FUTURE’ TO FIX DEFICIENT RAILWAYS

 - previous investments such as the Borders Railway were limited and short-sighted – it is not electrified, it is single-track, and the new bridges were build in such a way as to be unable to accommodate double-track, meaning the potential benefit of linking the service up to Carlisle is harder to realise

-- under current proposals, over the next thirty years people will be able to travel by train to London from the Central Belt quicker than they will be able to reach Inverness, despite the former being around 400 miles while the latter is only 160 miles
+- under current proposals, over the next thirty years people will be able to travel by train from the Central Belt to London faster than from the Central Belt to Inverness, to London from the Central Belt quicker than they will be able to reach Inverness, despite the former being around 400 miles while the latter is only 160 miles

 The report, therefore, calls for three, simple, immediately possible solutions which would put Scotland on the right track for the future: